What you will learn with the Copper Versus Aluminum Coils HVAC article:

 8I have read that as much as copper suffers from formicary corrosion, aluminum suffers from bacteria and mold issues.
 The problem with that argument is that manufacturers have always used aluminum fins over the copper tubing to increase the area for heat absorption and to channel the air more effectively across the coils.
 Besides that, anyone with mold or bacteria problems need to use a UV Air Cleaner inside their ducts.

-9The traditional coils, copper tubing with aluminum fins have functioned for years and years in condensers and evaporator coils.
+9The traditional copper coils, copper tubing with aluminum fins have functioned for years and years in condensers and evaporator coils.
 These coils are tried and true, so anything new on the market is subject to some apprehension.
-Moreover, Trane has been using aluminum for years and years, and they offer a good warranty for their product, so aluminum can’t be that bad for use in HVAC equipment.
+Moreover, Trane has been using aluminum coils for years and years, and they offer a good warranty for their product, so aluminum coils can’t be that bad for use in HVAC equipment.

 Traditional Coils | Copper Versus Aluminum Coils HVAC